roderickmackenzie/matlab_robot_buggy/WS3/worksheet_3.md

 gpio_write(GPIO_PIN_NUMBER,0)
 ```

-**Question 3.11:** Make a short script called ws_3_3_11.m to turn all four LEDs on then wait one second then turn all the LEDs off.
+**Question 3.14:** Make a short script called ws_3_3_14.m to turn all four LEDs on then wait one second then turn all the LEDs off.
 If it does not work, you have probably connected your LED block the wrong way around, just lift it off the board rotate it through 180 degrees and plug it back in.
 [LEDs only work one way around, I did not tell you this before, because there was a 50% chance of you plugging it in the right way :)].

-**Question 3.12:** Edit your script so that the LEDs will flash on and off with a one second interval for ever.
+**Question 3.15:** Edit your script so that the LEDs will flash on and off with a one second interval for ever.

-**Question 3.13:** Now make a new script to turn your LEDs randomly at regular intervals of 0.5 seconds.
+**Question 3.16:** Now make a new script to turn your LEDs randomly at regular intervals of 0.5 seconds, save this as q3_16.m

 ```
 Hint, first pick a random number between 1 and 4, then use an if-elseif-end statement, to turn the on a given pattern of LEDs depending on which random number was chosen.
 ```

 **Question 3.14:** Make a new script called knight_rider.m and make the active LED bounce backwards and forwards along the display, as shown in this [video](https://www.youtube.com/watch?v=hG44lIO_bss) :).
 This can be done with a while loop,  the set_pin command and the wait command.
-[If you’ve not seen the TV program…. you’ve missed nothing. :) ]
+[If you’ve not seen the TV program... you’ve missed nothing. :) ]

 **Question 3.15:** Finally today, we are going to combine moving the buggy with flashing the LEDs, so we will be combining two types out output.
-Write a script to move forward about 10 meters while displaying the knight rider effect on the LEDs, then stop the buggy
+Write a script to move the buggy forward about 10 meters while displaying the knight rider effect on the LEDs, then stop the buggy

 Controlling the PI it's self - and power management
 ---------------------------------------------------

 Robots not too dissimilar to yours are used to explore remote planets such as [mars](https://mars.nasa.gov/mer/).
 Such a robot would be a long way from  Earth, and there is a limited amount of power available.
 For example, in summer there may be enough power to run the computers, cameras, and communications equipment in the robot, however in winter, the robot may have to power down to save power.
-In PI has the command:
+Power management is a serious issue in robots and computers.
+Octave on the PI has the command:

 ```
 poweroff()